-You’d be forgiven for picking The Happiest Refugee thinking you’re going to get a light-hearty folksy anecdote from one of Australia’s most cheerful comedians.
+You’d be forgiven for picking The Happiest Refugee thinking you’re going to get a light-hearted folksy anecdote from one of Australia’s most cheerful comedians.
 Indeed, there are plenty of chuckles to be had, but Anh Do’s life hasn’t all been smooth sailing (that is the most awful attempt at a joke I’ve ever made, you’ll see why in a minute, but it’s my blog so I’m leaving it in).
 I grew up watching Do in televised comedy festival galas and on TV shows like Thank God You’re Here, but I had very little idea about his background before I read his book.
-So, strap in, folks: this is one hell of a story.
+So, strap in, folks: this is one heck of a story.

 The blurb probably sums it up best: